bpucker/SyntenyMYB/README.md

 ## 1) Prepare data sets ##

 ### a) Retrieve GFF3 file and matching CDS FASTA file ###
-Extraction of CDS data set based on GFF3 and genomic FASTA file via get_pep_from_gff.py.
+Extraction of CDS data set based on GFF3 and genomic FASTA file via get_pep_from_gff.py (translation step can be skipped).

 Adjust transcript IDs if data sets are retrieved from the NCBI.

 ### b) Retrieve annotated MYBs ###